AdobeDocs/commerce-php/src/pages/development/security/subresource-integrity.md

 ## Application Support

-In order to adhere to PCI 4.0 requirements regarding verifying the integrity of scripts on payment pages, Adobe Commerce and Magento Open Source 2.4.7 and later include support for Subresource Integrity by providing integrity hashes for all javascript assets residing in the local filesystem.
+To comply with PCI 4.0 requirements for verification of script integrity on payment pages, Adobe Commerce and Magento Open Source 2.4.7 and later include support for Subresource Integrity by providing integrity hashes for all javascript assets residing in the local filesystem.
 (This functionality is defined in the Magento_Csp module.)

 ## Default Configuration